Get an Air Filter

 Get New Bedding

 You might be surprised to hear that your bedding could actually be making your allergy symptoms worse.
 Many types of bedding contain allergens that exacerbate your symptoms at night when you lay down to go to bed.
 Switching to anti-allergy fabrics like bamboo bedding can help to keep pollen, dust and other allergens from irritating your symptoms.
+Additionally use an anti allergy mattress cover.
 You should also wash your bedding at least once a week to keep them fresh, particularly during allergy season.

 Shower at Night